-Activity Timeframe Initial rating and ranking of Project Proposals by Lead Agencies April 2025 to May 2025 Assessment of Lead Agency Applications by the Australian Government May 2025 to August 2025 Outcome announcements From September 2025 Schedules signed and funding delivered to Lead Agencies Late 2025 Implementation Plans endorsed and payments to Applicants from Lead Agencies.
-Projects formally commence.
-From early 2026
+Activity Timeframe Initial rating and ranking of Project Proposals by Lead Agencies April 2025 to June 2025 Assessment of Lead Agency Applications by the Australian Government June 2025 to September 2025 Outcome announcements From late September/early October 2025 Schedules signed and funding delivered to Lead Agencies Late 2025 Implementation Plans endorsed and payments to Applicants from Lead Agencies.
+From early 2026 Projects formally commence.